 Some gripper models e.g. the Piab CPT supports more than one offset/mounting option.
 Select the correct offset that corresponds to the actual mounting.
-A TCP called "PallyTCP" will be automatically created; make sure to set it as default TCP in Installation General TCP.
+A TCP called "PallyTCP" will be automatically created; make sure to set it as default TCP in the End Effectors menu in Polyscope.

-If you use a tool changer or mount your gripper using a custom made offset plate, select the option "Something else (set your TCP)" and configure the robot TCP in Installation General TCP.
+If you use a tool changer or mount your gripper using a custom made offset plate, select the option "Something else (set your TCP)" and configure the robot TCP in the End Effectors menu in Polyscope.